tfeadzwa/WebpackBundling/README.md

 # WebpackBundling
 Webpack Vanilla JS Starter: A webpack template for vanilla JavaScript projects.
 Learn how to bundle, optimize, and hot reload your code

-Here is a possible readme of the recommendations of what to include in the project when bundling with webpack:

 # Webpack Project Template

 This is a simple and easy-to-use template for building and bundling web projects with webpack.
 Webpack is a module bundler that can transform, bundle, or package just about any resource or asset.
 This template follows some of the best practices for optimizing webpack builds, such as: